NoaErben/ml-linear-regression/README.md

-# ML Linear Regression from Scratch
+# ML Linear Regression Project

 This project was developed as part of the "Machine Learning from Data" course.
 It provides a hands-on implementation of **linear regression**, covering data preprocessing, model training using gradient descent, and performance evaluation.